Moogert/moogProject/current.md

 * Talk to someone in engineering and figure out how to test a large power supply using portable gear.

 * Test everything; met with Andrew Diao about this.
 Details to follow.
+UPDATE: I have a multimeter.
+I should be able to test the power supply soon.
+(I doubt I'll find anything awry, but it won't hurt to check.)

 * Should the power supply end up bad, there are other options out there (the most tantalizing of which being to scrap the Moog power supply and get a new one- Power-One